-ME 35 abc.
+- ME 35 abc.
 Statics and Dynamics.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ma 1 abc, Ph 1 abc.
 Introduction to statics and dynamics of rigid and deformable bodies.
 Equilibrium of force systems, principle of virtual work, distributed force systems, friction, static analysis of rigid and deformable structures, kinematics, particle dynamics, rigid-body dynamics, dynamics of deformable systems, and vibrating systems.
-Instructors: Ravichandran, staff.

-ME 65.
+Instructors: Bhattacharya, Hall. - ME 65.
 Mechanics of Materials.
 9 units (3-0-6); first term.
 Prerequisites: ME 35 abc, Ma 2 ab.
 Introduction to continuum mechanics, principles of elasticity, plane stress, plane strain, axisymmetric problems, stress concentrations, thin films, fracture mechanics, variational principles, frame structures, finite element methods, composites, and plasticity.
 Taught concurrently with Ae/AM/CE/ME 102.
-Instructor: Bhattacharya.

-ME 66.
+Instructor: Daraio. - ME 66.
 Vibration.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Prerequisites: ME 35 abc, Ma 2 ab.
 Introduction to vibration and wave propagation in continuous and discrete multi-degree-of-freedom systems.
 Strings, mass-spring systems, mechanical devices, elastic continua.
 Equations of motion, Lagrange's equations, Hamilton's principle, and time-integration schemes.
-Taught concurrently with AM/CE 151 a.
-Instructor: Heaton.

-ME 71.
+Instructor: Heaton. - ME 71.
 Introduction to Engineering Design.
 9 units (3-5-1); third term.
 Prerequisite: ME 35 ab recommended.
 Enrollment is limited and will be based on responses to a questionnaire available in the Registrar's Office during registration.
 Not offered on a pass/fail basis.
 Introduction to mechanical engineering design, fabrication, and visual communication.
 Concepts are taught through a series of short design projects and design competitions emphasizing physical concepts.
 Many class projects will involve substantial use of the shop facilities, and construction of working prototypes.
-Instructor: Staff.

-ME 72 ab.
+Instructor: Staff. - ME 72 ab.
 Engineering Design Laboratory.
 9 units (3-4-2), first term; (1-8-0), second term.
 Prerequisites: ME 35 abc, ME 71, Me 18 ab, CS 1 or equivalent, and instructor's permission.
 Enrollment is limited.
 A project-based course in which teams of students design, fabricate, analyze, test, and operate an electromechanical device to compete against devices designed by other student teams.
 The class lectures and the projects stress the integration of mechanical design, sensing, engineering analysis, and computation to solve problems in engineering system design.
 The laboratory units of ME 72 can be used to fulfill a portion of the laboratory requirement for the ME or EAS option.
 Not offered on a pass/fail basis.
-Instructor: Staff.
+Instructor: Staff. - ME 73.
+Machine Component Design.
+9 units (3-4-2); second term.
+Prerequisites: ME 35 abc, ME 72, or instructor's permission.
+Basic machine components, including bearings, seals, shafts, gears, belts, chains, couplings, linkages, and cams.
+Analysis and synthesis of these devices, as well as their use in the design of larger engineering systems, will be examined.
+The laboratory section makes use of contemporary mechanical hardware to provide students with "hands-on" experience with the components discussed in class.
+Not offered 2009-10.